toro1818/Roll-A-Ball-in-second-person/README.md

 # Roll-A-Ball-in-second-person
-Game design final project demo to proove the idea of second person's game's conception.
+Game design final project demo to prove the idea of second person's game's conception.
+This game is coded using unity.